freebsd/freebsd-src/docs/Vectorizers.rst

 Usage
 -----

-LLVM's Loop Vectorizer is now available and will be useful for many people.
+LLVM's Loop Vectorizer is now enabled by default for -O3.
+We plan to enable parts of the Loop Vectorizer on -O2 and -Os in future releases.
-It is not enabled by default, but can be enabled through clang using the command line flag:
+The vectorizer can be disabled using the command line:

 .. code-block:: console

-   $ clang -fvectorize -O3 file.c
+   $ clang ... -fno-vectorize  file.c

-If the ``-fvectorize`` flag is used then the loop vectorizer will be enabled when running with ``-O3``, ``-O2``.
-When ``-Os`` is used, the loop vectorizer will only vectorize loops that do not require a major increase in code size.

-We plan to enable the Loop Vectorizer by default as part of the LLVM 3.3 release.

 Command line flags
 ^^^^^^^^^^^^^^^^^^